![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 1967-68 he served as chairman of the British Crime Writers Association.

-Lyall's works of non-fiction include The War in the Air 1939-1945 (1968) and Operation Warboard (1972).
-His articles were published in such magazines as the Spectator, Lilliput, and Everybody's.
+Lyall's works of non-fiction include The War in the Air 1939-1945

 Gavin Lyall died from cancer on January 18, 2003.
-Four of Lyall's novels have been translated into Finnish: The Wrong Side of the Sky (Taivaan nurja puoli, 1962), The Most Dangerous Game (Lento tuntemattomaan, 1964), Midnight Plus One (Minuutti yli puolenyön, 1966), Shooting Script (Lentävät palkkasoturit, 1967) – the last two appeared in Otava's Crime Club paperback series, which featured writers such as James M. Cain, José Giovanni, Arthur Upfield, and Peter O'Donnell.
-For further reading: 'Lyall, Gavin (Tudor)' by J. Randolph Cox, in Twentieth-century Crime and Mystery Writers, edited by John M. Reilly (1985); 'Lyall, Gavin (Tudor),' in World Authors 1980-1985, edited by Vineta Colby (1991); 'Lyall, Gavin (Tudor),' in Encyclopedia Mysteriosa by William L. DeAndrea (1997); St. James Guide to Crime & Mystery Writers, ed. by Jay P. Pederson (1996); 'Lyall, Gavin (1932-),' in The Encyclopedia of Murder and Mystery by Bruce F. Murphy (1999); Selective Memory: An Autobiography by Katharine Whitehorn (2007); 'Forgotten authors No. 25: Gavin Lyall' by Christopher Fowler, 2009, Independent, 01 March 2009; The Essential Writer's Guide: Spotlight on Gavin Lyall, ed. by Gaby Alez (2012); 'Lyall, Gavin (1932-2003),' in Historical Dictionary of British Spy Fiction by Alan Burton (2016) Selected works:
+"Although his characters were pretty thinly defined, his pacy plots had the kind of clear through-lines rarely found in modern thrillers.
+Lyall knew what to include and when to stop.
+Taken in the context of the times in which he wrote, he's an attractive addition to any library." ('Forgotten authors No. 25: Gavin Lyall' by Christopher Fowler, Independent, 1 March, 2009) Four of Lyall's novels have been translated into Finnish: The Wrong Side of the Sky (Taivaan nurja puoli, 1962), The Most Dangerous Game (Lento tuntemattomaan, 1964), Midnight Plus One (Minuutti yli puolenyön, 1966), Shooting Script (Lentävät palkkasoturit, 1967) – the last two appeared in Otava's Crime Club paperback series, which featured writers such as Suzanne Blanc, José Giovanni, Arthur Upfield, and Peter O'Donnell.
+For further reading: 'Lyall, Gavin (Tudor)' by J. Randolph Cox, in Twentieth-century Crime and Mystery Writers, edited by John M. Reilly (1985); 'Lyall, Gavin (Tudor),' in World Authors 1980-1985, edited by Vineta Colby (1991); 'Lyall, Gavin (Tudor),' in Encyclopedia Mysteriosa by William L. DeAndrea (1997); St. James Guide to Crime & Mystery Writers, ed. by Jay P. Pederson (1996); 'Lyall, Gavin (1932-),' in The Encyclopedia of Murder and Mystery by Bruce F. Murphy (1999); Selective Memory: An Autobiography by Katharine Whitehorn (2007); The Essential Writer's Guide: Spotlight on Gavin Lyall, ed. by Gaby Alez (2012); 'Lyall, Gavin (1932-2003),' in Historical Dictionary of British Spy Fiction by Alan Burton (2016) Selected works:

 |